Classic Aircraft Aviation Museum: Collection and mission

-The hanger where the Hillsboro Museum is located in was once home to Premier Jets, which was owned by Roger Kelsay.
+The hangar where the Hillsboro Museum is located in was once home to Premier Jets, which was owned by Roger Kelsay.
 Kelsay also owns most of the aircraft in the museum.
 The goal for all of the planes is that they once again are air worthy, and to that end, volunteers spend thousands of hours restoring the aircraft.
 The Hillsboro museum's specialty is restoring aircraft, though their collection also includes some aviation artifacts as well.
 This is part of their goal of educating the public through demonstrations of working aircraft.
 Other Museum pieces include engines, ground equipment, and ejection seats.